 Distance-learning phase for the drafting of the thesis from 28 April 2025 – 26 September 2025 (22 weeks)

 Students will be required to carry out individual research in their home country for the preparation and submission of a thesis.
 The outline of the thesis to be presented by 20 April 2023, and the thesis to be completed by 15 October 2023.

 Professors, practitioners and other resource persons will use lectures, case-studies, case law judgments, excerpts of collective agreements and legislation, discussions, group-work and practical exercises to strike a balance between theory and practice and to stimulate interaction with the resource persons and among students.

 Resource persons are selected based on their professional experience and subject matter expertise.
 They consist of experts from the ILO and ITCILO, university professors and practitioners.

-Tuition and accommodation fees for the face-to-face optional phase: to be determined.
+Tuition and accommodation fees for the face-to-face optional phase 2025:

 A limited number of partial scholarships is available, on a competitive basis, for students from developing countries.
 If you wish to apply for a partial scholarship, please specify it on the application form.

 The selection criteria for the award of partial scholarships will include academic and professional qualifications, organization, country of origin and gender balance.

 Please note that apart from these partial scholarships, there is no other financial support provided by ITCILO including from ACTRAV and ACTEMP.